dougrichards13/PiAI/README.md

 ## 🏭 About Smart Factory

-[**Smart Factory**](https://smartfactory.io) is pioneering the future of intelligent manufacturing and edge AI.
-This project demonstrates our expertise in privacy-preserving AI systems and production-ready edge deployments.
+[**Smart Factory**](https://smartfactory.io) is pioneering the future of human/machine work with our AI Synthesizer workforce.
+This project and the other open-book Lab projects demonstrates our expertise in privacy-preserving AI systems and production-ready edge deployments.

 **Our Mission:** Democratize AI technology—making it accessible, private, and practical for real-world applications.